FreshKernel/kraft-sync/README.md

 <details>
 <summary id="q1">Why not use sync mods?</summary>
-There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods a Minecraft server.
+There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods to a Minecraft server.

 While those mods work great, depending on your use case, you might use one of those mods or use this script.